NewestUser/Java-Introduction/lectures/advanced/20-http/Lecture.md

 HTTP headers the client can use an HTTP POST method.
 Such cases can include uploading a file, submitting HTTP forms, passing data between two servers etc...
 In most cases POST is used when the client wants to create a new entry/resource on the server.

+### Request/Response Body

+The body is the main means of transferring data between the client and the server.
+Both the client request and the server response can contain a body.
+Unlike the http headers and URL which are limited the body allows for much larger amounts of data to be transferred.

+### Request/Response Headers

+The HTTP headers are an additional mechanism for transferring meta information between the client and the server.
+These are key-value pairs.
+Some of them are standardized and mandatory but an application is free to define custom headers.
+For example when transferring an HTTP body the headers `Content-Lenght` and `Content-Type` can be used to indicate the size of the body and the type of the data.

+### Response Status Code

 ### TODO